 - Spaying a female pet eliminates the heat cycles and the problems that go with them, including bleeding, inappropriate urination, constant crying or yowling, and general nervousness.

 - Since altered pets are healthier, spaying or neutering your pet will save you money on vet bills in the long-term.

-- Pets that have been spayed and neutered tend to be less aggressive and less likely to fight with other animals and bite people.
+- Pets that have been spayed and neutered may tend to be less aggressive, reducing conflict with other animals.